Toroidal embeddings of abstractly planar graphs are knotted or linked: Proof of the theorem by giving an explicit isotopy

 \begin{itemize} \item There exist three points on $C$ to which both components $f_i$ and $f_j$ are attached to. \item There exist four \textbf{interlaced} points $v_1, v_2, v_3, v_4$ on $C$ in cyclic order so that $f_i$ is attached to $C$ at $v_1$ and $v_3$ and $f_j$ is attached to $C$ at $v_2$ and $v_4$. \end{itemize}

-Two sets $\{ p_{1} \dots p_{n} \} $ and $\{ q_{1} \dots q_{m} \} $ of points on $C$ are \textbf{nested}, if all points of one set lie in between two points of the other set.
-The elements of two nested sets do not conflict by definition.
 Let $f_i$ be a fragment of $G$ with respect to $C$.
-Call the set of points in which $f_i$ is attached to $C$ the \textbf{endpointset} $v(f_i)$ of the fragment~$f_i$.
+Call the set of points in which $f_i$ is attached to $C$ the \textd{endpointset} $v(f_i)$ of the fragment~$f_i$.
 Note that vertices of $C$ can be elements of different endpointsets $v(f_i)$ and $v(f_j)$ where $f_i$ and $f_j$ might or might not conflict.
+The restriction of a spatial graph to a fragment is a \textd{spatial fragment}.

+Two sets $\{ p_{1} \dots p_{n} \} $ and $\{ q_{1} \dots q_{m} \} $ of points on $C$ are \textd{nested}, if all points of one set lie in between two points of the other set.
+The elements of two nested sets do not conflict by definition.
 Two fragments $f_a$ and $f_b$ are nested if their endpointsets on $C$ are nested.

-If a basepoint on $C$ is given and a pair of nested fragments, call the fragment \textbf{outer fragment} whose endpoints are first reached form the basepoint.
-Its endpointset is called \textbf{outer points}.
-Call the other fragment \textbf{inner fragment} and its endpointset \textbf{inner points}.
-The restriction of a spatial graph to a fragment is a \textbf{spatial fragment}.
-The \textbf{conflict graph} of a cycle $C$ in a graph $G$ is constructed by introducing a vertex $u_i$ for every fragment~$f_i$ of $G$ with respect to $C$ and adding an edge between the vertices $u_i$ and $u_j$ if and only if the fragments $f_i$ and $f_j$ conflict.
-Fix a point $p$ on $C$, take an orientation of $C$ and a parametrisation $f:[0,2\pi] \rightarrow C, f(0)=f(2\pi)=p$ that respects the orientation.
-Then for two points $a$ and $b$ on $C$, we say that $a<b$ if $f^{-1}(a)<f^{-1}(b)$.\\
+If a basepoint on $C$ is given and a pair of nested fragments, call the fragment \textd{outer fragment} whose endpoints are first reached form the basepoint.
+Its endpointset is called \textd{outer points}.
+Call the other fragment \textd{inner fragment} and its endpointset \textd{inner points}.
+Fix a point $p$ on $C$, take an orientation of $C$ and a parametrisation $f:[0,2\pi]~\rightarrow~C, f(0)=f(2\pi)=p$ that respects the orientation.
+For two points $a$ and $b$ on $C$ we say that $a<b$ if $f^{-1}(a)<f^{-1}(b)$.

-During the following proof, we will use the abstract planarity of~$G$ in form of the following statement: